Formation Control for UAVs Using a Flux Guided Approach: Flux Optimisation for Formation Trajectory Planning

 \subsection{Flux Evaluation}

-The first step in the LS method is to consider a formation under test and the surface it defines such that the flux can be calculated.
-Here, we adapt the methodology to fit with the goal of directing the formation of UAVs toward a target.
+The first step in LS is to consider a formation and the surface it defines such that the flux can be calculated.
+Here, we adapt the methodology to direct a formation of UAVs toward a target.

-We demonstrate the LS and FG methods using a hemispherical formation in this work, while the approach permits any set of positions or number of UAV that form an open surface.
+We demonstrate LS and FG using a hemispherical formation in this work.
+Although the approach extends to any set of positions or number of UAVs that lie on an open surface.
 Figure \ref{fig:hemisphere} shows the hemispherical formation used in this work.
-The formation consists of a 9 UAVs placed on a hemispherical surface of radius $r$.
-The points are denoted $\vec{p_1}, \vec{p_2}, \vec{p_3}, \vec{p_4}, \vec{f_1}, \vec{f_2}, \vec{f_3}, \vec{f_4}, \vec{f_5}$.
+Here, we give an example of a formation consisting of nine UAVs placed on a hemispherical surface of radius $r$.
+The formation can be extended to any number of UAVs.
+The UAVs are denoted $\chi_1$, ..., $\chi_9$, and are located at positions $\vec{x}_1$, ..., $\vec{x}_9$ respectively.